JonathanMEdwards/subtext10/doc/language.md

 ```
 the value of `plus` is just 1, the result of executing the program, not a special kind of value representing a program.
 When we call the program, as in `1 plus 1` what we are really doing is reusing the program that defines the value of `plus` with different inputs.

-> In fact programs really are “first-class” values, accessible via special metadata references, but they are only used in the UI and planned metaprogramming capabilities.
+> In fact programs really are “first-class” values, but they are only used in the UI and planned metaprogramming capabilities.

 ### Block modification
 So far all of the examples have used arithmetic.
 But it is very common to work with blocks, particularly records,  as they are often the rows of tables.
 Take the record: